 8. Blood pudding – a dish you want to drink milk for (we promise!)

 Blood pudding can rightly be called a room divider: either you love it or you will be deterred by just the very name.
 Despite its ingredients (pork blood, milk, rye flour, lard, beer, sugar syrup, onions, pimento (or allspice) and marjoram), this is a regular recipe at both restaurants and schools.
 Slice the pudding, fry it in butter and serve with lingonberry and crispy bacon.
 And yes, milk goes excellently with this dish!

 Blood pudding may not win the prize for most beautiful dish, but we promise it’s delicious.

 This is a meat stew that is ideal for cooler autumn and winter days.
 This slow cooking dish is seasoned with typical Swedish spices – pimento (or allspice) and bay leaves, which have characteristic flavours.
 Serve it with boiled potatoes and pickled beetroot.
 Yum!
-Do you want the recipe?
-Here is a classic recipe for Kalops from the supermarket ICA.

 When the temperature drops in October, it is not uncommon for Swedes to start making large batches of meat stews and casseroles.

 This classic dish has a long and interesting history.
 In addition to being a classic in the Armed Forces (where in some places it is still served every Thursday), it is known for having killed an old Swedish king!
 In the 16th century, Erik XIV was poisoned with pea soup spiked with arsenic.
 Behind it all was his own brother!
 Anyway, this is a soup made of yellow peas and pork flavoured with thyme.
 The soup is served with a choice of mustard and the meal is rounded off with pancakes and jam.